whitakk/gatsby-whitakk/content/pages/about.md

 [LinkedIn](https://www.linkedin.com/in/kevin-whitaker-2bb9ab66/) | [Twitter](https://twitter.com/whitakk) | [GitHub](https://github.com/whitakk/) | [GoodReads](https://www.goodreads.com/user/show/61117555-kevin-whitaker/)

-I am a data scientist, writer, and researcher with particular experience in business strategy and sports analytics.
+I am a data scientist, writer, and researcher with experience in studying business strategy and sports analytics.
+I am currently a director at a new start-up venture.

 Most recently I was the analytics manager at the BCG Henderson Institute, where I led a research team of several consultants and data scientists to write perspectives on the future of business strategy.
 My writing [has been published](/pages/business-strategy/) in Harvard Business Review, Sloan Management Review, Fortune, and the World Economic Forum.